yuvi-18/java-script/array.md

 ## .filter()

 The .filter() method will allow to filter elements out of an array, creating a new array in the process.

+## set

+set is data structure that only allows unique values and removes any duplicates.